Drug proves effective against virus as economic damage rises

 It also projected that 1.6 billion workers in the “informal economy,” including those working beyond the reach of the government, “stand in immediate danger of having their livelihoods destroyed.”
 That is nearly half the global workforce of 3.3 billion people.

 In Europe, almost every measure of the economy is in free fall.
 Figures due to be released Thursday are expected to show a drop of about 4% in the first three months of the year in the eurozone, and an even steeper hit is projected this quarter.
-Unemployment is expected to rise to about 8% in March.
+Unemployment is expected to rise to about 8%.

 The figure would be worse if not for massive amounts of government aid to keep millions of workers on payrolls.
 Government debt is exploding to cover the costs of such relief.